confixyu/confixyu/README.md

 # Tony Yu
 @confixyu

-## Hi!
+## PROFILE:
-As a Web Developer with 3+ years of experience, I am technologist in Analysis and Design of Systems and Computer, I understand the process of solving problems that plague Websites.
-I am a full-stack Web Developer.
-I can build entire Websites from scratch or I can optimize an existing app already in the field.
+As a web Developer with 5+ years of experience, I am a technologist in Analysis and Design of Systems and Computer, I understand the process of solving problems that plague Websites.
+I am a full-stack Web Developer with Python, JavaScript, Ruby.
+I can build entire Websites from scratch or I can optimize an existing app already.

 ### SKILL:
 - Ruby - Ruby on Rails